This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 The signs of a failing transmission control module include a lit check engine light indicator, difficulty in moving to higher gears, and inefficient fuel management.
 The effect on the driving experience differs depending on the car.
 Usually, drivers can easily tell something is wrong, though.

 Here are some of the signs and symptoms to look out for if you suspect you have a bad TCM:

 The most important sign that the transmission control module is faulty issues with shifting in the car.
 Unlike manual transmission cars, cars with an automatic transmission rely entirely on the transmission control module for shifting between gears.

 Therefore, any fault with the TCM results in different types of problems when the gears try to change automatically.
 This includes upshifting and downshifting.
 That is, the car may never reach its intended speed or may have a problem coming to a stop.

 There may be unpredictable and erratic shifting.
-For example, there may be delayed shifting, the car may be stuck in one gear, or shifting may be incorrect.
+For example, there may be delayed shifting, the car may be stuck in one gear or neutral, or shifting may be incorrect.
 This may result in mild, annoying inconveniences to more serious problems when driving.

 – Inefficient Fuel Management

 An automatic transmission car handles the gear shifting in the most efficient way possible.
 If you notice poor fuel economy, then something may be wrong with the transmission control module.
 You need to be very observant and insightful here, as there are many different reasons the fuel management of the car may be affected.